 EconomyNews

-Teen Mathers, supported by the MUHISIMBI Voice in Youth of Conservation Organization, are receiving acclaim for their ongoing progress, attributed to the organization’s provision of skills and knowledge.
+Teen Mothers, supported by the MUHISIMBI Voice in Youth of Conservation Organization, are increasingly earning recognition for their sustained socio-economic advancement,an achievement largely attributed to the organization’s deliberate provision of skills development and knowledge empowerment.

-The spotlight was on them on May 9th, 2024, in Kinigi sector, when the organization, alongside sponsors like Ellen Hennecke, Bob, Aidan, and Logan, donated six cows to six Teen Mathers involved in KWIGIRA women Center.
+Their progress was prominently showcased on May 9th, 2024, in Kinigi Sector, where the organization, in collaboration with benefactors such as Ellen Hennecke, Bob, Aidan, and Logan, donated six cows to six Teen Mothers affiliated with the KWIGIRA Women Center.
+This intervention represents a strategic approach to livelihood enhancement through the allocation of productive assets.

 Generous sponsors Ellen Hennecke, Bob, Aidan, and Logan support Teen Mathers’ empowerment with livestock donations